 - The brightness level might be too low.
-Use the Brightness up hotkey to adjust the brightness level. - The display device might be set to an external monitor.
-Press the display toggle hotkey to toggle the display back to the computer. - The computer may be in Sleep or Hibernate mode (if there is a power LED, it will flash).
+Press <Fn> + < ▷ > (increase) to adjust the brightness level. - The display device might be set to an external monitor.
+Press the display toggle hotkey to toggle the display back to the computer. - If the power LED is flashing, the computer may be in Sleep or Hibernate mode.
 Press and release the power button to resume.